How To Create a Follow-up Survey & Questions To Ask

 • 53% of customers switch companies due to a lack of follow-up (Help Scout)

-• 60% of job seekers don’t follow-up with employers after an interview although 68% of hiring managers appreciate a follow-up (Career Builder)
+• 24% of job seekers don’t follow up with employers after an interview, although 68% of hiring managers appreciate a follow-up (APT)

-• 70% of job seeker want feedback after an interview, but 75% of businesses ghost unwanted candidates following an interview (Tim Sackett Project)
+• 70% of job seekers want feedback after an interview, but 75% of businesses ghost unwanted candidates following an interview (Tim Sackett Project)

 What Is a Follow-up Survey?

 A follow-up survey is a questionnaire administered after an initial interaction or event to gather feedback, assess satisfaction, or track progress.
 These surveys are often used in customer service, sales, event planning, employee feedback, and market research.
-The purpose of these surveys is to gather follow-up data, and then to measure the effectiveness of actions taken, identify areas for improvement, and strengthen relationships with participants or customers.
+Organizations may use different surveys, such as Net Promoter Score (NPS) surveys, post-event surveys, or training feedback forms, depending on their goals.
+The purpose of these surveys is to gather follow-up data and then to measure the effectiveness of actions taken, identify areas for improvement, and strengthen relationships with participants or customers.
+Collecting demographic information can help tailor future communications and better understand the characteristics of respondents.

 Follow-up surveys can be conducted via various channels, including phone calls, mail-in surveys, or in-person interviews, but today most follow-up surveys are conducted online and often through email.
+The timing and accessibility of when you send surveys are important factors to maximize response rates.
 In fact, a HubSpot survey reveals that 80% of professionals prefer to use email for business communication, including follow-up.

 Following up…